Former Trump DOJ official refuses to answer questions before House Jan. 6 panel

 Mr. Bannon’s lawyer, Robert Costello, sent a letter to the House panel before his scheduled deposition indicating that his client would not participate, citing the former president’s assertion of executive privilege, which he said had yet to be ironed out by the committee.

-Rep. Bennie G. Thompson, Mississippi Democrat and chairman of the special committee investigating the riot, dismissed Mr. Bannon’s claims and said he was “hiding behind the former president’s insufficient, blanket, and vague statements regarding privileges he has purported to invoke.”
+Mr. Thompson dismissed Mr. Bannon’s claims and said he was “hiding behind the former president’s insufficient, blanket, and vague statements regarding privileges he has purported to invoke.”

 Former President Donald Trump has sued federal officials over the release of documents related to the Jan.
 6 probe.